Kush2408/Kush2408/README.md

 Take a look at some of my projects:

-- 🛒 [E-Commerce Platform](https://your-live-site.com) — Full-featured site with dynamic filtering, admin dashboard, product details, cart and checkout.
+- 🛒 [E-Commerce Platform](https://eshp.netlify.app/) — Full-featured site with dynamic filtering, admin dashboard, product details, cart and checkout.
-- 📦 [Inventory Dashboard](https://your-inventory-link.com) — ERP-style dashboard with CRUD operations, analytics, and modular React components.
-- 🎨 [Portfolio Website](https://your-portfolio.com) — A sleek and animated site showcasing my work and contact info.
+- 🎨 [Portfolio Website]() — A sleek and animated site showcasing my work and contact info.

 ---